dreamerslab/node.inflection/Readme.md

 ## Description
-`inflection-js` is a port of the functionality from Ruby on Rails' Active Support Inflection classes into Javascript. `inflection` is a port of `inflection-js` to node.js npm package
+`inflection-js` is a port of the functionality from Ruby on Rails' Active Support Inflection classes into Javascript. `inflection` is a port of `inflection-js` to node.js npm package.
+Instead of extending JavaScript native String object like `inflection-js`, `inflection` separate the methods to a independent package to avoid unexpected behaviors.